 The scheme offers two options aimed at serving various investment objectives suitable for investors of different profiles i.e. Low Income Group, Middle Income Group and High Income Group.
-The Fund has a minimum contribution of one million Tanzanian shillings (TZS 1,000,000) whereas there is no maximum contribution amount (however Life Insurance Cover is available up to the maximum limit of TZS 25 Million contribution amount only).
-The investor has option of paying the contribution on a single lump sum or monthly contribution with minimum of TZS 8,340.
+The Fund has a minimum contribution of one million Tanzanian shillings (TZS 1,000,000) whereas there is no maximum contribution amount (however Life Insurance Cover is available to a maximum TZS 25 Million contribution amount).
+The investor has option of paying the contribution on a single lump sum or monthly contribution with minimum of TZS 8,340 per contribution.